EliAndrewC/l7r/setting/l7r.md

 - **Asako Sachi** has a small city home which she evidently has barely used since buying it.
 She has been so popular with the city's courtiers, and with the daimyo Damasu Chiho in particular, that she has been granted semi-permanent quarters in the castle keep.
 Strangely, she seemed to have some other third residence, since she spends at least a few days each week elsewhere in the city, and not at her rented home.
 Your staff initially assumed she was pursuing romantic entanglements, but it turned out to be the opposite - she frequently spends the night praying at the Temple of Sadahako, alternating between the smaller one in the Temple District, and the larger temple a mile outside the city.
 - **Hida no Noriko Takeo** is renting a house in the merchant neighborhood to the northeast of Merchant's Cross Lake, specifically the one which used to be a samurai neighborhood.
 When asked, his wife explained that she hadn't realized the neighborhood status had changed when she rented it.
 This would be in keeping with a separate real estate blunder she also made, in which she bought several warehouses from the Akio merchant family, apparently not realizing that they were in northeast Owari too far from the city, canals, and Imperial roads to be useful.
 Your staff described Takeo as smiling fondly as his wife described the home rental snafu, reporting that he seems charmed rather than annoyed by his wife's poor household management skills.
 (Presumably, if this was something he valued highly enough, he would have married a Yasuki instead of a fellow Hida.)
 - **Kuni Isamu** told the temple that they could find him through the local Witch Hunters (plural!
 Toshi Ranbo is one of only four cities in the Empire to have more than one Witch Hunter, along with Otosan Uchi, Ryoko Owari, and the Yasuki Estates).
 However, he turned out to be living with his friend and fellow recipient of the Order of the Precious Crown, Shiba Asayo.
 Both of them appear to be training dogs for sport, to compete in some kind of local dogfighting circuit.
 Evidently they are engaged in a project to prove that dogs initially trained for hunting and then turned into fighters will be superior to classically trained fighting dogs in certain respects, and they perform this project in their spare time on the grounds of Asayo's rented country home in Hikobayashi, just outside the city.
-- **Ikoma Haruto** has a small rented home in the city, along with other visiting members of the Ikoma family.
+- **Ikoma Haruto** has a small rented home in the city, along with other visiting members of the Ikoma Family.
 It's surprising that he does not stay with Ikoma Aimi, the Ikoma Emissary to the Damasu, especially since his father is the Ikoma Family Deputy Minister of War, and is from the same ruling Ikoma lineage as Aimi.
 More surprising is that when your staff visited Aimi's estate, they were followed out by a Phoenix merchant named Shiba no Kenshin Basho, who inquired about their business and position.
 Upon learning that the visiting monks report to the karmic inquisitors, Basho immediately made a 4 bu, 1 zeni donation (no one would ever give a gift of exactly 4 bu, due to the number's association with death), and asked to be informed when you returned to the city, so he could speak to you about his business as a horse trader.

 ### Initial follow-up to the initial findings